-Students needing additional English language support are encouraged to speak to the Dean or Registrar about available options.
+Students needing additional English language support are encouraged to speak to the Dean of Students about available options.

 Internet Access and IT Support

-All students may apply for a Whitley College IT Account, which provides WiFi access at the College, a Whitley email address and access to Office365 online.
+All students are advised to apply for a Whitley College IT Account, which provides WiFi access at the College, a Whitley email address and access to Office365 online.

 Student Mentoring and Course Advice

-The Academic Dean of Whitley College is available to meet with students requiring advice regarding course structure, selection of units for study or to discuss any concerns the student may have regarding their studies.
-To make an appointment with the Dean, please contact the office or Registrar on 03 9340 8100, email@example.com or firstname.lastname@example.org.
+The Dean of Education, the Dean of Students and the Registrar are available to meet with students requiring advice regarding course structure, selection of units for study or to discuss any concerns the student may have regarding their studies.
+To make an appointment, please contact the office on 03 9340 8100 or firstname.lastname@example.org.